-As noted earlier in this report, we have been frustrated with delays to our permitting programme which was not helped by the COVID-19 global pandamic.
-We are working towards final submission and approval of an Environmental Impact Assessment as we continue to to progress negotiations with the local authority and Spanish Government to finalise the remaining approvals to allow the Company to develop the Salave Gold project.
+As noted earlier in this report, we have been frustrated with the prolonged period that our permitting programme is taking and the COVID global pandemic has not helped.
+We are working towards having the Salave Gold Project Environmental Impact Assessment approved and continuing our respectful and patient collaboration with the Government of the Principality of Asturias and Spanish Government to finalise the remaining approvals to allow the Company to develop the Salave Gold project.